DNWMNCR/JavaForSmallTeams/style/80_make_dependencies_explicit.md

 Field annotations should not be used.

-If you are working with a dependency injection framework such as Spring either move construction of your objects into configuration classes or restrict the use on annotations to constructors.
+If you are working with a dependency injection framework such as Spring, either move construction of your objects into configuration classes or restrict the use on annotations to constructors.
 Both methods allow your classes to be constructed normally and ensure that all dependencies are visible.

 #### Hidden Dependencies

-Anything that is not injected into a class via a constructor or as a method parameter is a hidden dependency.
+Anything that is not injected into a class using a constructor or as a method parameter is a hidden dependency.

 These are evil.